It broke him. Or, rather, it allowed inertia to run its course.

-Norman didn't argue or ask questions just took the address handed to him by the agent outside the door a second chance…and with ARI.
+Norman didn't argue or ask questions just took the address handed to him by the agent outside the door.
+A second chance…and with ARI.
 Modified?
 To what end?

 His mind churned as he drove to the clinic.
 He entered and was immediately directed to an exam room.
 After a timeless yet endless wait spent shivering in a thin paper gown and studying a depressingly bland painting of a country home overrun with roses Doctor Miles Lovell entered.
-Lovell had been instrumental in the early design of the ARI program.
+Lovell had been instrumental in the early design of the original ARI program.
 He studied Norman for a long moment before approaching him.

 "Jayden."
 He said neutrally.

 Lovell took Norman's vitals and ran him through a few balance and sensation tests.